 Most small businesses should outsource the hosting of their websites to a hosting company, instead of hosting in-house.
 There is so much that could go wrong in your business, don’t add another headache to your already hectic schedule.
 Let the pros do the hosting for you.

-Shared accounts are inexpensive quick and easy set up.
+Shared accounts are inexpensive quick and easy setup.
 You don’t have to be a geek to set up your site.
 Neither are you required to spend time maintaining a web server.
-Most shared hosts include features like one click software installs.
+Most shared hosts include features like one-click software installs.
 For example, if you want your website to be built on WordPress, shared hosting accounts help you install within seconds.
 You don’t have to code.
 They made the whole process super easy.

 - Cheap – Most people find shared hosting for under $10 per month.

 - Convenience – Minimal setup required.
-When you sign up virtually everything is done for you.
+When you sign up, virtually everything is done for you.
 If you don’t know how to do something, support will help you out on the phone or through a ticketing system.

 - Control panel – Shared hosting accounts include easy to use control panels.
 Most everything you need to do can be accomplished by a click of an icon.

 - Multiple sites – Most shared hosts allow you to host multiple domains under the same account.
-For the price of one you can host two, three, or more sites.
+For the price of one, you can host two, three, or more sites.

-Limited resources is what defines shared hosting.
-Everything is shared and performance can be spotty.
+Limited resources are what defines shared hosting.
+Everything is shared, and performance can be spotty.
 The most common drawbacks of shared hosting are limited bandwidth, shared IP address, limited storage, slower server response, more crashes, limited support, and resource limitation.
 Once the server gets hacked everybody’s site on that server is hacked.
 The hosting company will almost never admit to being hacked.
 It could take hours to recover it from a backup in case of hardware or software failure.
 You share the good and the bad with all the other sites on the same server.
-If there is a site that’s running a script that overloads the server the performance of each website will be degraded.
-If the hosting company doesn’t like what you are doing with your site or what your site is doing they might take it offline, costing you a lot of headaches.
+If there is a site that’s running a script that overloads the server, the performance of each website will be degraded.
+If the hosting company doesn’t like what you are doing with your site or what your site is doing, they might take it offline, costing you a lot of headaches.

 - Revenue loss – If your website is slow, it will turn people off.
 Your visitors might abandon your site.